Listen to the West Who National Anthem

 New Money for West Who

 New Republic of West Who currency was officially released today by the Treasury Department.
-The five dollar bill features President Farr and the one dollar bill features Vice President Roberts.
+The five dollar bill features President Farr and the one dollar bill features former Vice President Roberts.
 The reverse side of the five has a space capsule highlighting the West Who Space Program and the one dollar bill has a view from West Who toward the San Gabriel mountains in southern California.
 A Treasury Department spokesperson said the new bills are larger in size then the previous one and five dollar bills.
 These type of currency notes are commonly referred to as "horse blanket notes" and this is the first time West Who has issued a larger size currency.

 Spacecraft Lands on Mars with West Who Child's Name